 Characters can gain Fate Points when playing their character well, or role-playing a Disadvantage dramatically to add to the story.
 It’s up to the Game Master when he or she wishes to award Fate Points.

-Usually, a player may use only one Fate Point per roll per round, though a character may improve several different actions in a round with several different Fate Points expenditures.
-Particularly beneficial or malicious deeds presented and roleplayed well by the player or gamemaster may allow additional Fate Points to be spent on a single roll.
+A player may use only one Fate Point per roll per round, though a character may improve several different actions in a round with several different Fate Points expenditures.
+Particularly beneficial or malicious deeds presented and roleplayed well by the player or GM may allow additional Fate Points to be spent on a single roll.

-As characters become more experienced, the gamemaster may include further restrictions on Fate Point use.
-Gamemasters might allow moderately experienced characters (those with at least 6D in several Skill Dice) to spend Fate Points only on actions that promote the story line, while highly experienced characters (those with at least 9Din several skills) might be permitted to use Fate Points only during climactic moments in the campaign.
+As characters become more experienced, the GM may include further restrictions on Fate Point use.
+GMs might allow Veteran or higher characters to spend Fate Points only on actions that promote the story line, while highly experienced characters (those with at least 9Din several skills) might be permitted to use Fate Points only during climactic moments in the campaign.